perfana/perfana-docs/docs/analysing/analysing.md

 ### Check results

-The check result section shows the requirements check results and, if applicable, checks on the delta's for Service Level Indicators between this and earlier test runs.
+The check result section shows the Service Level Objectives check results and, if applicable, checks on the delta's for Service Level Indicators between this and earlier test runs.

 ![Check results](https://docs.perfana.io/docs/images/check-results.png)